ericoporto/ags-manual-wiki/Globalfunctions_Event.md

     on_key_press (eKeyCode keycode)

 Called whenever a key is pressed on the keyboard.
-KEYCODE holds the ASCII value of the key.
-A list of these values is [available here](ASCIIcodes).
+KEYCODE holds the value of the key.
+A list of these values is [available here](Keycodes).

 The `on_key_press` function can also be defined in individual room scripts.
 This allows the room script to intercept a key-press first,